-LifeSpan is committed to offering a variety of health services and evidence-based wellness programs in our community.
+LifeSpan Resources is committed to offering a variety of health services and evidence-based wellness programs in our community.
 Monthly health screenings and nutrition education programs are available at our congregate nutrition centers and community locations.
 In addition, wellness programs are offered on a regular basis at our congregate centers, as well as through partnerships with local YMCAs and parks departments.

 For more information on any of these programs, please contact Ramona Miller at 812-206- 7936.